-development and mentoring project
+development & mentoring project

 An aspiring young conductor has the opportunity to gain experience working with a high quality choir and to receive mentoring from Rowan Johnston, one of Aotearoa’s most experienced and capable conductors.
 As a member of the choir, the Emerging Conductor will get opportunities to conduct in rehearsal and in performance.
-Applications close at the end of February

-YOUNG COMPOSER IN RESIDENCE
+YOUNG COMPOSERs IN RESIDENCE

 Youth Arts Leadership Programme